Carroll v. Ontario: One Father's HRTO Case Against the Autism Waitlist

 - The government has the financial capacity to substantially reduce wait times

-- The government has chosen not to do so
+- The government has not taken sufficient steps to do so

-- This constitutes a failure to accommodate disability
+- The application argues this constitutes a failure to accommodate disability

 3. The Dignity Standard

 The Human Rights Code protects equal dignity and equal treatment.
-A 5-year wait for services that are most effective in the early years is not equal treatment — it is a system designed to fail.
+A 5-year wait for services that are most effective in the early years raises serious questions about whether the system provides equal access to children with disabilities.

 Why HRTO?